 You should fully embrace and understand the need for and value of the envisioned change.
 Your passion and excitement will shine through in all that you do, and you'll easily ignite these same feelings in others through your authenticity.

 2. Help others believe in the change

 Take time with leaders and staff (even the technophobes) to build their understanding of the digital transformation project, how it will help the organization, and most importantly, how it will help them.
+The most important time to do this is when you are developing your digital transformation strategy.
 Although they might have "signed off" on the project, they might not truly grasp it as a change effort.
 They also might feel timid about asking questions if they don't feel digitally savvy.
 Empower them to own and feel comfortable with the effort, making it easy for them become champions.

 3. Be collaborative

 Plan and execute each key step with input and involvement of staff from across the organization.
 Sure, this will make things go a little slower, but it will pay huge dividends when it comes time to roll out changes to the organization.
 In fact, lack of meaningful collaboration is why many digital transformation initiatives are dead on arrival.
 Good intentions routinely get crushed under the weight of resentful colleagues who were left out of the process.

 4. Mobilize champions to get the word out